Mathieu-Desrochers/Learning-DotNet7/README.md

 ----------------------------------
 Modify the docker-compose.yml file.
 Remove the service that will run locally.
-Adjust the references to host.docker.internal and the local port.
+Replace its address by host.docker.internal and its local port.

     services:
       orders-api: